Isomux

 tailscale ip -4

-Instead of remembering an IP, rename your machine in the Tailscale admin console to something friendly:
+Bonus: Instead of remembering an IP, rename your machine in the Tailscale admin console to something friendly, like my-mac-mini.

 http://my-mac-mini:4000